 As Asuka approached the road on the river, she tried to recall all the divinities in the immediate area—stone spirits, river spirit, moss… She sensed their presence, like a shimmer in the rain.
 But something else was coming.

 She did not have time to focus on that second presence as the Wildflower God emerged from the trees.
-The Wildflower God, shaped like a lion, wore a mane of purple flowers and when he opened his mouth, his teeth were bluebells, releasing a high pitched whisper that seemed to swim through the trees as he too, wound through the underbrush.
+The Wildflower God, like a lion, wore a mane of purple flowers and when he opened his mouth revealing his bluebell teeth, he howled in a high pitched whisper that seemed to swim through the trees as he too, wound through the underbrush.

 Asuka strode to the huddle of local shamans, men wearing the orange and white of their profession, hoping that one of them had served at the Wildflower God’s old shrine.